I-Dont-Remember/site/content/blog/how-your-take-home-pay-varies-by-state.md

 - Vermont (`28`), New Jersey (`25`), and California (`22`) had the largest change in ranking across the 8 salary buckets.
 Seems like those are states that are pretty decent to be in at _"common"_ salary bands, but if you're crazy rich the taxes are giving you a hard time.
 - The top 10 states didn't budge at all - this makes sense as [8 of them don't have state income tax, and NH doesn't tax earned wages](https://www.investopedia.com/financial-edge/0210/7-states-with-no-income-tax.aspx).
 North Dakota holds it spot by having it at [<3% even if you make $500k/year](https://www.tax-rates.org/north_dakota/income-tax).
+  > ⚠️ _It was mentioned to me that Washington has some FMLA Tax that doesn't technically count as state tax, but which should end up demoting it on this list.
+I couldn't find any specific % numbers to include, but if you have more info I'd appreciate if you reached out!_
 - Median change was `5` places - which to me feels like a fairly consistent set of rankings.
+I have no stats background, so just nod along if that's wildly innacurate 😅.

 {{< bootstrap-table "table table-dark table-striped table-bordered" >}}
 |                | Lowest | Highest | Diff |